dotnet/EntityFramework.Docs/docs/modeling/relational/default-schema.rst

 Conventions
 -----------

-By convention, the database provider will chose the most appropriate default schema.
+By convention, the database provider will choose the most appropriate default schema.
 For example, Microsoft SQL Server will use the ``dbo`` schema and SQLite will not use a schema (since schemas are not supported in SQLite).

 Data Annotations
 ----------------